-As shown in Table~\ref{tab:p-wave}, the differential magnetic momentum $\delta \mu_b$ between the open and closed channels is moderate but enough for us to separate the molecules from the remaining atoms, especially the lighter Na atoms, using the gradient pulse~\cite{Herbig2003}.
+As shown in Table~\ref{tab:p-wave}, the differential magnetic moment $\delta \mu_b$ is moderate but enough for us to separate the molecules from the remaining atoms, especially the lighter Na atoms, using the gradient pulse~\cite{Herbig2003}.

 For detection, after the gradient pulse, we dissociate the FMs using magnetodissociation (MD) by ramping the magnetic field reversely to above the resonance and then detect the fragmented Na atoms via the high-field absorption imaging method~\cite{Jia2020}.
 The high-field imaging protocol involves two laser beams: an optical pumping beam that pumps the atoms to the $\ket{2,2}$ state, and a $\sigma^+$-polarized probe light on the cycling transition.
 This method can also directly probe FMs without MD, as the optical pumping beam can dissociate the FMs via photodissociation (PD).
 A major difference between the two dissociation methods is that PD typically results in much greater heating, especially for the lighter Na atoms.
 Additionally, MD can selectively dissociate FMs of different $m_l$ states, while PD lacks such selectivity because the excited-state linewidth is much larger than the binding energies of all the FMs.